pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/client/_index.md

 ## Overview

-For third party services that have capabilities to issue OIDC id_tokens, it is possible to register them as a trusted OICD Issuer to leverage these tokens to be exchanged by a short-lived Pulumi access token automatically to avoid having to store hardcoded credentials.
+For third party services that have capabilities to issue OIDC id_tokens, it is possible to register them as a trusted OIDC Issuer to leverage these tokens to be exchanged by a short-lived Pulumi access token automatically to avoid having to store hardcoded credentials.

 ## Configuring trust relationships